argoproj/argo-cd/docs/operator-manual/rbac.md

 ## Policy CSV Composition

 It is possible to provide additional entries in the `argocd-rbac-cm` configmap to compose the final policy csv.
-In this case the key must follow the pattern `policy.<any string>.csv`.
+In this case, the key must follow the pattern `policy.<any string>.csv`.
 Argo CD will concatenate all additional policies it finds with this pattern below the main one ('policy.csv').
 The order of additional provided policies are determined by the key string.